History of Japan–Korea relations: Imjin War (1592–1598)

-At the end of the 16th century, the Bunroku-Keicho War broke off the relationship between Korea and Japan.
-Many Korean experts cite the Imjin War (as well as the Mongol Invasions) as the origins for nascent pre-modern Korean nationalism.
-Korean Historian Kim Haboush cites the widespread mobilization of the civilian volunteer Righteous armies as well as the pre-modern nationalistic rallying cries of the Korean scholar-gentry as indications that a sense of collective consciousness that had formed during the Goryeo Dynasty began to fully soldify, cemented by anti-Japanese sentiment amongst Koreans from all societal levels.
+The Imjin War had the effect of severing relations between Korea and Japan.
+Many Korean experts cite the war (as well as the Mongol Invasions) as the origins for nascent pre-modern Korean nationalism.
+Korean Historian Kim Haboush cites the widespread mobilization of the civilian volunteer Righteous armies as well as the pre-modern nationalistic rallying cries of the Korean scholar-gentry as indications that a sense of collective consciousness that had formed during the Goryeo period began to fully soldify, cemented by anti-Japanese sentiment amongst Koreans from all societal levels.